 Coffee with hot milk

-How to make homemade tortillas
+How to make handmade tortillas

 The tomatoes were fried in a little oil to make a salsa

+aka pureed Black Beans.
 I absolutely loved the pureed black beans!
 Gaby uses dried beans from her family’s farm in El Salvador.

-And finally…fried eggs.
+And finally…the fried eggs.

 I loved everything – especially the plantains!
 It was one of those meals where everything went with everything else.
 I did a lot of dipping this in that.

-To drink Gaby prepared the horchata mix with milk.
+Gaby prepared the horchata mix with milk.
 It tasted like a latte you’d buy at Starbucks minus the coffee – very sweet!
 A perfect “dessert” to breakfast

 Thanks for the delicious meal Gaby!